dtcooper/raspotify/README.md

 Raspotify's author [David Cooper](https://jew.pizza/) has abandoned being a software engineer to pursue a career as a radio personality.
 If you find Raspotify useful, you can support him by checking out his [radio work here](https://jew.pizza/) or [give him a follow on Twitter](https://twitter.com/dtcooper).

-On a related note, [Kim Tore Jensen](https://github.com/kimtore) has stepped up and is maintaing the project.
+On a related note, [Kim Tore Jensen](https://github.com/kimtore) has stepped up and is maintaining the project.

 Special thanks to [@JasonLG1979](https://github.com/JasonLG1979), a former maintainer of the project.